gioblu/PJON/src/strategies/LocalFileSystem/README.md

 ## LocalFile

-**Medium:** Hard disc
+**Medium:** Hard disk

-With the `LocalFile` PJON strategy hardware agnostic testing can be performed.
-This strategy is for developing and testing your business logic while not on a microcontroller but on PC.

-### Why PJON over LocalFile
-When developing often components that should communicate with each other reside on one hardware (Windows, Mac or Linux System).

-When testing the roundtrip to the actual microcontroller is cumbersome.
-This strategy can be used to test and develop your business logic or protocols without having to actually deploy sending and receiving components to actual hardware.
+`LocalFile` uses a local file present on the hard drive, it is generally useful for developing, simulating and testing your network on a real time operative system without having to deploy physical hardware.

 ### How to use LocalFile
 Pass the `LocalFile` type as PJON template parameter to instantiate a PJON object ready to communicate through this strategy.